Basil, Fennel, Parsley, Tarragon, Black tea, Thyme

 Arthritis, Rheumatism or Gout:

-Apple cider vinegar, Avocado, Cayenne, Celery, Cloves, Parsley, Pineapple, Rosemary, Turmeric.
+Apple cider vinegar, Avocado, Cayenne, Celery seeds, Cloves, Parsley, Pineapple, Rosemary, Turmeric.

 Anise, Berries, Cranberry, Coffee, Tea, Foods rich in Vitamin C.